aaroncunliffe/OctopusRates-M5AtomS3/readme.md

 # OctopusRates-M5AtomS3

 ## Description
-A simple project to use an M5-AtomS3 (an ESP-32 based Microcontroller) to fetch the latest [Agile](https://octopus.energy/smart/agile/) octopus pricing (a dynamic electricity pricing plan from Octopus Energy).
+A simple project to use an M5-AtomS3 (an ESP-32 based Microcontroller) to fetch the latest [Octopus Agile](https://octopus.energy/smart/agile/) pricing (a dynamic electricity pricing plan from Octopus Energy).

 Displays the current price on screen as it changes throughout the day, including colours to clearly indicate much cheaper than normal electricity, and also a warning indicator for when the current price is greater than the standard unit rate for the standard fixed rate.

+Included in the models folder is a simple stand to hold the screen at a 45° angle, for easy readability placed on a table or shelf.
+Included is the exported model file, but also the original Autodesk Fusion project.

 ## Usage
 - Set WIFI details in secrets.h